syamantak-sarkar/Deepfake-detection/Readme.md

 ![Process Diagram](deepfake_detection_process.png) <!-- Replace with your actual image path -->

+⚠️ **Repository Status Update (March 2026)**

+The authors are currently reviewing and restructuring the implementation to ensure full reproducibility of the experimental results reported in the paper.
+The code currently available in this repository corresponds to an earlier experimental version used during development.

+A fully verified and documented implementation will be released after this review process is completed.
 ## 🔍 Overview

 This project introduces an **unsupervised deepfake detection** pipeline that leverages **Singular Value Decomposition (SVD)** and **image reconstruction loss**.
 Unlike supervised techniques, our approach is **generalizable**, **interpretable**, and requires **no labeled training data**.
 It is designed to handle multiple datasets, manipulation schemes, and image perturbations like Gaussian blur and JPEG compression.